 From 2009-2010, I also worked as a research scientist at the Atlantic Neuroscience Institute analyzing clinical neurology outcome data patients with stroke, developing a program in narrative medicine for patients with Parkinson's disease and assessment of education strategies in the prevention of post operative delirium.

 From 2010-2011 I was a clinical psychotherapist at the Center For Children in La Plata, MD.
 The work involved treatment of young children, adolescents and adults, as well as families and foster parents with a broad spectrum of difficulties that range from anxiety, depression, OCD, panic attacks, social phobia, attention and impulsivity dysregulation, learning disabilities, defiance and conduct problems, academic difficulties, social and behavioral challenges, Axis II trajectories, alcohol and substance abuse, domestic violence, trauma, self-harm and suicidality.
 I ran the Adolescent Dialectical Behavior Therapy program at the Center.
 I spent the three years as a clinical psychotherapist at Second Genesis in Crownsville, MD (2011-2014), an adult inpatient treatment center for men and women with drug and alcohol dependency, and/or Axis I, II and IV diagnoses, and performed individual therapy as well as groups.
 This tenure overlapped time at the Corsica River Mental Health Services in Centerville, MD and included work at the J. DeWeese Detention Center for Juvenille Girls in Chestertown, MD.
-After a year serving at Tateioms, a private mental health clinic in Laurel, MD (2014), I formally began a full time private practice in Edgewater, MD.
+After a year serving at Tateioms, a private mental health clinic in Laurel, MD (2014), I formally began a full time private practice in Edgewater, MD, as Edgewater Psychotherapy.

 My formal education in story narrarives includes courses in screenwriting and creative writing at New School University and New York University in Manhattan.
 It made an interesting challenge to apply my scientific skills to a process based more in spontaneous creativity.
 The fact that there are so many books on 'How to Write a Screenplay' and script structure tells us that many professional screenwriters and movie-makers believe that screenwriting is, indeed, understandable by a scientific method.
 While the overwhelming majority of books, websites, blogs, courses and workshops are presented by screenwriters and movie-makers, my approach is of a trained and experienced research scientist.
 My background is not a claim of superiority over teaching by members of the movie industry, simply an offer of a novel perspective on a multi-faceted domain.
 A research paper describing my quantitative analysis will be published in February 2012 edition of the Journal of Screenwriting.